sema0205/SandpileModel/README.md

 ## Program result

-The program must recalculate the model state according to the initial data, as well as save intermediate states with the specified frequency (if 0, only the final state is saved).
+The program recalculates the model state according to the initial data, as well as saves intermediate states with the specified frequency (if 0, only the final state is saved).